-I let the eggs dry over night and then began adding some embellishments to them.
+I let the eggs dry overnight and then began adding some embellishments to them.
 It was so relaxing and fun deciding what to do with each egg!
-I knew I would give some of them away so I tried to create unique designs for the people I will be giving them to.
+I knew I would give some of them away so I tried to create unique designs for the people I would be giving them to.

 When I was a child as well as with my own children I LOVED to dye eggs and to decorate them!
 So I was very thankful my sweet neighbor, Jules suggested dying eggs together this year!
 We spent a wonderful Sunday afternoon together decorating eggs and enjoying each others company!